Loading...

 Something New

-LP.2108.2.1 is the fourth pressing of Something New in Canada, appearing in June 1966.
+LP.2108.2.1 is the fourth pressing of Something New in Canada, appearing in July 1966.
 It was issued in mono only, before the album eventually moved to stereo in mid 1968 (see LP.2108.2.3).
-The record and jacket are otherwise identical to LP.2108.1.3, and this pressing is recognized by its "rainbow brackets" label: the perimeter print now reads "Capitol Records (Canada) Ltd.", with brackets around the word CANADA.
+The jacket is identical to the one from LP.2108.1.3, and this pressing uses the same plates as previous pressings, but features the new "rainbow brackets" label, where the perimeter print now reads "Capitol Records (Canada) Ltd.", with brackets around the word CANADA.

 Availability